Previous development applications and approvals

 - infrastructure agreement applying to the premises that Council is party to

-- description of each proposed amendment of a planning scheme Council had decided to proceed with but has not yet adopted.
+- description of each proposed amendment of a planning scheme Council had proposed to be made to the planning scheme, but has not yet been adopted.

 Full planning and development certificates

 Full certificates are generally for commercial enterprises.
 A Full Certificate establishes Council's conditions for development approval, states whether or not the conditions have been complied with and describes any outstanding conditions.

 These certificates state advice of prosecution, or awareness of proceedings for prosecutions, for a development offence in relation to a premises.
 Full certificates provide: